sandydoo/ember-is-mobile/README.md

 * `ember install ember-is-mobile`

+#### FastBoot requirements

+This addon no longer supports pre-1.0 FastBoot versions.
+You need to use at least `ember-cli-fastboot: 1.0.0+` if you want to use this addon in FastBoot.

 #### isMobile service

 The isMobile service is auto-injected into your app and provides access to the results of the user agent tests provided by isMobile.js. **This service works in both the browser and in FastBoot**.
 The FastBoot support is particularly useful if you want to conditionally render large blocks of content to target desktop or mobile devices.

+**N.B.** Don't use this addon as a replacement for good responsive design!

 You can query the user agent tests in your controllers, components and routes: